-- Elasticsearch: Enable Elasticsearch to empower GitLab's Advanced Global Search.
-Useful when you deal with a huge amount of data.
-[STARTER ONLY]
+- Elasticsearch: Enable Elasticsearch to empower Advanced Search.
+Use when you deal with a huge amount of data.

-- Upload a license: Upload a license to unlock features that are in paid tiers of GitLab.
-[STARTER ONLY]
+- Add a license: Add a license to unlock features that are in paid tiers of GitLab.

 - Admin Area: for self-managed instance-wide configuration and maintenance.

 - S/MIME Signing: how to sign all outgoing notification emails with S/MIME.